Habblet/rs-capture/README.md

 * A file with the transcript of the book formatted to wikitext should have been generated in the `books` directory

 ## Notes
 It's buggy.
 Perhaps it won't realise the book has been closed.
-If it hasn't almost instantly found the end of the book when you close it, close the program and try again.
+If it hasn't almost instantly found the end of the book when you close it or it gets stuck at any other point for a few seconds, close the program and try again.